 Christian Legal Fellowship (CLF) is a national charitable association that exists to serve the legal profession by deepening and strengthening the spiritual life of its members, and to encourage and facilitate among Christians in the vocation of law the integration of a biblical faith with contemporary legal, moral, social and political issues.
-CLF also serves the broader Christian community by upholding Judeo-Christian values through court interventions and parliamentary consultations.
+CLF also seeks to advance the public good by articulating legal and moral principles that are consistent with, and illuminated by, our Christian faith through court interventions and parliamentary consultations.
 The CLF’s membership consists of nearly 600 lawyers, law students, professors, and others who support its work.
 It has 14 chapters in cities across Canada and student chapters in most Canadian law schools.
 While having no direct denominational affiliation, CLF’s members represent more than 30 Christian denominations working in association together.

 “CLF is dedicated to uniting Christians involved in the administration, practice, teaching and study of law by: